Assistant Professor of History

 Faculty Bio:

-I am an Assistant Professor of United States history.
-My research interests include nineteenth-century transnational history, the United States Civil War, Texas, slavery, gender, Mexican American history, trade networks, borderlands, immigration, Brazil, and citizenship.
-My teaching dabbles in a range of topics such as origin stories, Confederate colonies in the Amazon, and Texas’ love of H-E-B. My most recent scholarship is my book with the University of Nebraska Press, A Different Manifest Destiny: Southern Identity, Citizenship, and Survival in Nineteenth-Century South America.
-I also work with Austin College’s CIC Legacies of American Slavery grant team.
+I am a historian of United States history.
+My research interests include nineteenth-century transnational history, the United States Civil War, slavery, and Brazil.
+My teaching includes courses on colonial and 19th-century US history, pirates, and Texas.
+I have written a book, A Different Manifest Destiny: Southern Identity, Citizenship, and Survival in Nineteenth-Century South America.
+I also work with Austin College’s CIC Legacies of American Slavery grant team and direct the Professionalism and the Humanities (PATH) Leadership Program.

 Recent Courses: